emissary-ingress/emissary/reference/configuration.md

 - [Resources](#resources) are as defined in REST: effectively groups of one or more URLs that all share a common prefix in the URL path.

 Ambassador assembles its configuration from YAML files contained within a single directory on the filesystem.
 Each file must have a name that ends in `.yaml`, and Ambassador fully supports multiple documents in a single file.
+Behind the scenes, Ambassador than translates the configuration into the necessary Envoy configuration.

 When run as part of an image build, the caller must tell Ambassador the path to the directory; when run as a proxy pod within Kubernetes, Ambassador assumes that its configuration has been published as a `ConfigMap` named `ambassador-config`.
 The easiest way to create such a `ConfigMap` is to assemble a directory of appropriate YAML files, and use

 ```shell
 kubectl create configmap ambassador-config --from-file config-dir-path